 Universal offers Universal Express passes for most of the popular Wizarding World of Harry Potter rides, including Harry Potter and the Forbidden Journey and Harry Potter and the Escape from Gringotts.
 The only rides that do not have Express access in either park are Hagrid's Magical Creatures Motorbike Adventure and Pteranodon Flyers at Universal's Islands of Adventure.
 Jurassic World VelociCoaster is now available with Universal Express!

-When Universal reopened in June 2020 after its temporary closure due to COVID-19, some rides used a Virtual Line and may continue to do so during busy periods (the Virtual Line is used on an as-needed basis).
-If you have a Universal Express Pass, you generally do not have to get a Virtual Line pass for any ride but Hagrid's.
+In the past, some rides have used a Virtual Line, which may open back up during busy periods (the Virtual Line is used on an as-needed basis).
+If you have a Universal Express pass, you generally do not have to get a Virtual Line pass for any ride but Hagrid's.
 However, during the busiest of times, an Express queue may reach capacity and a Virtual Line pass would be the only way to access a ride.

 When you approach a ride with Universal Express, show your pass to the attendant.
 Some rides (mainly those with short, outdoor queues), such as Flight of the Hippogriff, will scan the pass right then and there as you arrive at the ride entrance.